saxmjn/notebook/web3/danksharding.md

 ---

-#### Blobs
+#### Blob Transaction

-Blobs are 4096 field-elements of 32 bytes each, with a long term maximum of 16 blobs per block.
-4096 * 32 bytes * 16 per block = 2 MiB (One mebibyte equals 1.048576 megabytes) per block maximum.
-The blob cap per block can start low and grow over multiple network upgrades.
-Because validators and clients still have to download full blob contents, data bandwidth in proto-danksharding is targeted to 1 MB per slot.
+Proto-danksharding introduces a new transaction type called “blob-carrying transactions - Blob Transaction”

 > [!info]
 > #### **What Are Blobs (Binary Large Objects)?**
 > Binary Large Objects (blobs) are a temporary store of data.
 Although new to the Ethereum network, blobs are already common in computer science.
 You can see them across programming languages like Javascript and Python.

-Proto-danksharding introduces a new transaction type called “blob-carrying transactions - Blob Transaction”

-#### Blob Transaction
+>
+> Blobs are 4096 field-elements of 32 bytes each, with a long term maximum of 16 blobs per block.
+4096 * 32 bytes * 16 per block = 2 MiB (One mebibyte equals 1.048576 megabytes) per block maximum.
+The blob cap per block can start low and grow over multiple network upgrades.
+Because validators and clients still have to download full blob contents, data bandwidth in proto-danksharding is targeted to 1 MB per slot.

-The new type of EIP-2718 transaction, “blob transaction”, where the TransactionType is `BLOB_TX_TYPE` = `Bytes1(0x03)`.
+The new type of EIP-2718 transaction, “blob transaction”, essentially carry a validity proof which allows the Ethereum chain to verify their authenticity without reading the blob itself.

+For blob transaction, the TransactionType is `BLOB_TX_TYPE` = `Bytes1(0x03)`.
 The fields `chain_id`, `nonce`, `max_priority_fee_per_gas`, `max_fee_per_gas`, `gas_limit`, `value`, `data`, and `access_list` follow the same semantics as EIP-1559.

 The field `max_fee_per_blob_gas` is a `uint256` and the field `blob_versioned_hashes` represents a list of hash outputs from`kzg_to_versioned_hash`.